-- The Manpower Research and Statistics Department undertook the planning and operation of the survey.
-These included the preparation of the questionnaire and related documents, survey design, recruitment and training of staff, supervision and control of field work, editing and checking on the completed cases, data verification and compilation. - The field operation for the 2012 survey was carried out from 23 May to 31 July 2012.
+11 The Manpower Research and Statistics Department undertook the planning and operation of the survey.
+These included the preparation of the questionnaire and related documents, survey design, recruitment and training of staff, supervision and control of field work, editing and checking on the completed cases, data verification and compilation.

+12 The field operation for the 2014 survey was carried out mainly from 23 May 2014 to 31 July 2014.
 Around 120 temporary interviewers and 20 permanent staff were involved in the survey operation.
 The majority of the temporary interviewers were university undergraduates as the period of the field operation coincided with their vacation.
-Comprehensive training sessions comprising classroom training and role-play were conducted for the interviewers. - The majority of the households completed the survey through telephone or internet.
+Comprehensive training sessions comprising classroom training and role-play were conducted for the interviewers.

+13 The majority of the households completed the survey through telephone or internet.
 Households that did not respond through these options were enumerated through face-to-face interviews.
-Under the Integrated Manpower Survey System (iMSS), the interviewer would key the information directly into the computer notebook as the interview was being conducted.
-The use of automatic routing in the iMSS system ensured that all relevant questions were asked.
-The system also has an auto-error checking function to prompt interviewers of missing, invalid or inconsistent entries so that these can be corrected on the spot.
-The information collected was subjected to further editing checks by field supervisors and iMSS administrators. - The work of the interviewers was closely monitored to ensure the quality of the data collection.
-Supervisors also conducted random field checks by calling up selected households to verify the information collected.
-The data were subjected to further consistency and verification checks built into the computer system before tabulation.
+All the information captured were keyed into the secured Integrated Manpower Survey System (iMSS).
+The use of automatic routing in the iMSS ensured that all relevant questions were asked.
+The system also has an auto-error checking function to prompt interviewers of missing, invalid or inconsistent entries so that clarifications could be conducted.
+The information collected was subjected to further editing checks by field supervisors and iMSS administrators.

+14 The work of the interviewers was closely monitored to ensure the quality of the data collection.
+Supervisors conducted field checks by calling up selected households to verify the information collected.
+The data were subjected to consistency and verification checks before tabulation.